 No, seriously.
-I could have said more about the bombil being hung out to dry like like the tooned uncles.
+I could have said more about the bombil being hung out to dry like the tooned uncles.
 But I guess I better not.
 Ehm!
 (For anyone who doesn’t know what tooned means, it’s a local word for intoxicated.)

 Anyways, the bombil or Bombay duck fish is hung out to dry at many places along the Mumbai coastline and salted till it turns into sukka bombil or dry Bombay duck.
-And after that it’s always stored in air tight containers because it has as much propensity to stink up a house as a beautiful smile does in lighting up a room.
+And after that, it’s always stored in airtight containers because it has as much propensity to stink up a house as a beautiful smile does in lighting up a room.

-Now there are a lot of recipes that come from the bombil or stink up the house like my siblings say.
+Now there are a lot of recipes that come from the bombil or stink up the house as my siblings say.
 But let’s focus on the Dry Bombay Duck Pickle or the East Indian Bombil Pickle or the Sukha Bomblache Lonche today.

-Dry Bombay Duck Pickle or East Indian Bombil Pickle or Sukha Bomblache Lonche
+Dry Bombay Duck Pickle or East Indian Bombil Pickle or Sukha Bomblache Lonche Recipe

 Did you know that the bombil fish or Bombay Duck grows to about a foot in length?

-Chop the sun dried bombay duck or bummalo or bombil dry fish into approximately two inch pieces.
+Chop the sun-dried Bombay duck or bummalo or bombil dry fish into approximately two-inch pieces.
 And it hits you again, the dry fish bombil smell.

 Gather your red chillies.
 Or buy them nowadays.
 Kashmiri chillies taste better than other varieties in the lonche, while resham patti chillies give that added spiciness.